hybridgroup/commander/README.md

 $ gulp install
 ```

-Now, you are ready to start playing with our application!
+Now, you are ready to start playing with Commander!

 ### Building, emulating and running.

 There are multiple ways you can start playing with Commander.
 You can either run the web server, emulate the
-application using any emulator you prefer, run it as a native app directly on your mobile device or use the
+application using an emulator of your choice, run it as a native app directly on your mobile device or use the
 [PhoneGap Developer App](http://app.phonegap.com/).
-Either way you prefer, you first need to set up the devices
+Either way, you first need to setup the devices properly.
-properly.

-Here we will explain how to make it run, emulate and run the web service.

 #### Web server

-For this purpose yo just need to run this command:
+For this purpose you just need to run this command:

 ```bash
 $ ionic serve
 ```

 This will launch a browser tab that will automatically render your changes every time you update your code.
-Yo can
-use it to preview your changes on your mobile device browser as well.
+You can use it to preview your changes on your mobile device's browser as well.

 #### Emulate/Run

-For this purpose you need to define the platforms you will be working on with the commander app, then set and
-configure the emulator properly, according to the [PhoneGap Platform Guides](http://docs.phonegap.com/en/edge/guide_platforms_index.md.html).
+For this purpose you need to define the platforms you will be working on with the commander app, then set and configure the emulator properly, according to the [PhoneGap Platform Guides](http://docs.phonegap.com/en/edge/guide_platforms_index.md.html).

 First you need tell Commander which platforms you will be using, so you need to run: